rohityadav-sas/Notice-Alert-CLI/README.md

 - Compares the fetched notices with previously saved notices to identify new notices.

+- Sends desktop notifications for any new notices.

+- Allows scheduling of the notice fetching and notification process with customizable intervals.

 ## Prerequisites

 - Node.js (v12 or higher)